MobilityData/gbfs.org/docs/en/learn/white-papers/data-policy.md

   <tr>
    <td><strong>vehicle_types.json</strong>
    </td>
-   <td><strong>Conditionally Required</strong> – This file is required of systems that include information about vehicle types in the free_bike_status file or its equivalent.
+   <td><strong>Conditionally Required</strong> – This file is required of systems that include information about vehicle types in the vehicle_status file or its equivalent.
 This file should be published by systems offering multiple vehicle types for rental, for example pedal bikes and ebikes.
 If this file is not published, all vehicles in the feed are assumed to be non-motorized bicycles.
    </td>
   </tr>
   <tr>